ny-haritina10/Accounting-App/_prompts/backend_instructions.md

   │   └── stock/               # Business logic for stock
   │
   └── AccountingApplication.java  # Main Spring Boot application entry point

+- When creating database tables:
+  - the primary key columns needs to renamed as `id`
+  - always add `created_at` and `updated_at` or `assigned_at` in each tables depending on the context
+  - always add the `prefix` columns with a default value within the first 3 letters of the table name
+    - if the table is client, prefix is `CLI`, for product `PRD`
+  - here is an example that you can take as examples:
+    --
+    -- ROLES : admin, manager, ...
+    --
+    CREATE TABLE roles (
+        id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, prefix VARCHAR(5) DEFAULT 'ROL',
+        label VARCHAR(255) NOT NULL,
+        role_value INT NOT NULL,    -- DESC ROLE VALUE (admin will be 0, CEO will be 1 ... )
+        created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
+  - the FK column naming needs to be like this : "id_[column_name]"

 ### Env: